 The hot wash version includes a 10L 2000W water heater c/w 6 bar pressure safety valve and an adjustable thermostatic valve for differing water temperatures.
 As ever when mixing water and electricity, this unit should be commissioned by a registered electrician.

-The PED Washstation is the perfect solution to encourage your staff, family, team members, customers or clients to wash their hands - indoors or outdoors - as we continue to practice hand hygiene in the battle against the spread of COVID-19.
+The PED Washstation is the perfect solution to encourage your staff, family, team members, customers or clients to wash their hands - indoors or outdoors.